Keszi94/rock-paper-scissors-lizard-spock/README.md

 2. Choose your move: Rock, Paper, Scissors, Lizard or Spock.
 3. The computer will make a choice the same time as you.
 4. After the end of the game the winner will be displayed based on the rules provided at the bottom of the page.
+5. To start a new game simply choose how many rounds you would like to play again.

 I hope you will enjoy playing RPSLS as much as I enjoyed creating it!